 Cranberry is a staple on Canadian, American, and British holiday tables.

 Herbal Remedies & Supplements

 Capsules.
 Cranberry is highly popular in this supplemental form.
 Dosages usually depend on the ailment that requires treatment.
-Type 2 diabetics can benefit from a 300 - 400 mg twice a day.

 - Where to buy Supermarkets, Big online retailers, Online herb stores, Local herbal store